Introduction

 Biblical Foundation

-Hebrews interprets the new covenant christologically: Christ is the "mediator of a new covenant" (9:15; 12:24) whose sacrificial death inaugurates the covenant and secures its blessings.
-The author's argument proceeds in three steps: (1) the old covenant was provisional, a "shadow of the good things to come" (10:1); (2) the new covenant, prophesied by Jeremiah, is superior because it addresses the conscience rather than merely the flesh (9:9–14); (3) Christ's once-for-all sacrifice achieves what the repeated Levitical sacrifices could not—the permanent removal of sin and the perfection of the worshiper's conscience (10:1–18).
+The author of Hebrews, writing around 65–69 CE (before the temple's destruction in 70 CE), interprets Jeremiah's prophecy christologically.
+Christ is the "mediator of a new covenant" (Hebrews 9:15; 12:24) whose sacrificial death secures the covenant's blessings.
+The argument unfolds in three movements: (1) the old covenant was provisional, a "shadow of the good things to come" (Hebrews 10:1); (2) the new covenant addresses the conscience, not merely external defilement (Hebrews 9:9–14); (3) Christ's once-for-all sacrifice achieves permanent removal of sin (Hebrews 10:1–18).

 Theological Analysis

-The relationship between the old and new covenants involves both continuity and discontinuity.
-The continuity lies in the covenant God: the same God who made the Sinai covenant makes the new covenant.
-The same law that was written on stone is now written on the heart.
-The discontinuity lies in the mode of administration: external law gives way to internal transformation; repeated sacrifices give way to a once-for-all sacrifice; mediated knowledge of God gives way to direct, universal knowledge.
+Yet continuity and discontinuity coexist.
+The same God who made the Sinai covenant makes the new covenant.
+The same Torah that was written on stone is now written on the heart.
+The same sacrificial principle—blood atonement for sin—operates in both covenants, though the new covenant's sacrifice is definitive.
+The discontinuity lies in the mode of administration: external law gives way to internal transformation; repeated sacrifices give way to a once-for-all offering; mediated knowledge gives way to direct access.

 Conclusion